MultiTCW (mTCW) is the comparative module of Transcriptome Computational Workbench.

 - Compare the sequences using BLAST 1,2.

-- Compute one or more sets of clusters using the BBH (bi-directional best hit), Transitive,
+- Compute one or more sets of clusters using the BBH (bi-directional best hit), Closure,

 or user-supplied clusters.

-The multiTCW was installed when you installed TCW (see Installation).
+The multiTCW executables were installed when you installed TCW (see Installation).

 Software Requirements and Installation